90% of performance appraisal processes are inadequate. –Salary.com survey

 36. Managers are not rewarded — managers that go out of their way to provide honest feedback and actually improve the performance of their workers are not rewarded or recognized.

 37. Managers don’t own it — managers often feel they don’t own the process, so they invest little in it and proceed to blame HR for everything.
-Managers would embrace it instead of grumbling if they were presented with a positive correlation proving that managers who did excellent performance appraisals were among the highest performers with regards to business result and bonus awards.
+Managers would embrace it instead of grumbling if they were presented with a positive correlation proving that managers who did excellent performance appraisals were among the highest performers with regards to the business result and bonus awards.

 38. High anxiety — because the process is so subjective and no benchmark performance numbers are set in advance, uncertainty can cause many employees high levels of anxiety weeks before the process.
-Managers may also be anxious because of the uncertainty related to the an employee’s reaction.
+Managers may also be anxious because of the uncertainty related to an employee’s reaction.
 I know one employee who sincerely thought she was going to be fired prior to her assessment but ended up being the highest rated employee on the team.
 Employees should have an accurate idea of their assessment long before any meeting is scheduled.

 39. One-way communication — some managers simply give the employee the form to quickly sign and they don’t even solicit feedback.
 Many employees are intimidated by managers and the process, and as a result, they say nothing during or after the appraisal.